MelodiousMeadow/TechTrove_eCommerce_Analysis/README.md

 This comparison underscores the effectiveness of TechTrove's loyalty programs in maintaining consistent customer engagement and fostering growth, despite occasional downturns observed across both customer segments.
 By focusing on sustaining and enhancing loyalty initiatives, TechTrove can mitigate the volatility seen among non-loyalty customers, strengthen customer retention efforts, and optimize overall business performance in the competitive ecommerce environment.

 ### Recap of Refunds and Returns

 <p align="center">
   <img src="images/Refund_Charts.png" alt="% refunded over total units assigned">
 </p>

 In analyzing refund rates across different product categories between 2019 and 2022, TechTrove observes notable trends that shed light on customer behavior.

-**General Trends:**
+**Refund Trends:**

 - Items at higher price points, such as the MacBook Air (17%) and ThinkPad (16%), consistently exhibit higher maximum refund rates.
 - Products priced under $100 maintain refund rates consistently below 5% throughout the period, suggesting higher customer commitment despite the higher potential for returns.

-The Apple iPhonem known for its seasonal updates, displays significant variability in refund rates:
+The Apple iPhone, known for its seasonal updates, displays significant variability in refund rates:

 **Apple iPhone Refund Rates**

 - In 2019 there was a 14% refund rate, no returns were recorded in June and July, and then in August there was an 18% spike
 - In 2019 there were 5 iPhones returned, in 2020 13 were returned, and in 2021 4 were returned
 Notably, 2022 marks a year without any recorded refunds across all product categories, prompting TechTrove to investigate this anomaly further.
 These insights underscore the complexity of customer purchasing decisions and the nuances in refund behaviors across different product lines.
 By understanding these trends, TechTrove can better strategize its inventory management, customer service initiatives, and product development efforts to optimize overall customer satisfaction and business performance in the competitive market landscape.
 <p align="center">
   <img src="images/Refund_Proportion_Share.png" alt="% rates between Apple and non-Apple products">
 </p>